ErilovNikita/esp32-sd-reader/README.md

 The `XXXXXX` suffix is generated from the device Wi-Fi MAC address, so multiple readers get different network names.

 The status page shows:
-- Overall device/card state with the same color and blinking behavior as the case LED.
+- Overall device/card state with the same color and blinking behavior as the device LED.
 - Card model, manufacturer, Manufacturer ID, OEM ID, revision, serial, manufacturing date, and full CID.
 - Storage usage as `Used XGb of XGb`, plus capacity, used, and free values.
 - Device ID, ESP32 target, chip revision, CPU core count, internal memory, SD bus, and last error.